Bump on Head: 9 Causes, Treatment & When to See a Doctor

 A fibroma is a benign tumor made up of fibrous or connective tissue.
 It can emerge on any part of the body, like the head or neck, and is generally not associated with symptoms.
 Depending on the type of fibroma, some patients may experience pain or itching.

-What to do: You should see a dermatologist or family doctor for assessment and testing to rule out any malignancy.
+How to treat: You should see a dermatologist or family doctor for assessment and testing to rule out any malignancy.
 Fibromas are usually removed for cosmetic reasons, although removal be relieve any associated pain or discomfort.

 When to see the doctor